bootique/bootique-jersey-client/README.md

 ## Using BASIC Authentication

-Create named auth configuration (can be more than one):
+If your server endpoint requires BASIC authentication, you can associate your Clients and WebTargets with a named auth configuration.
+One or more named configurations are configured like this:

 ```yml
 jerseyclient: